Under Development. Stay tuned for updates!

 This biome sensor uses an optical fiber as a sensor, and a probe specific to the bacteria to be detected is immobilized on its end face.
 A special buffer solution is designed not to be affected by ambient light, but in order to eliminate the possibility of being affected by strong daylight or bright room lights, measurements should be basically performed in a dark room.
 Under such conditions, the output of this sensor is very stable with a noise level of ±0.1mV.

 When using this biome sensor, warming up is necessary for at least 15 minutes to stabilize the detection system of the sensor.
 The noise level is then within ±0.1mV.
+The amount of signal change observed by this sensor is in the range of several mV to several tens of mV, so the S/N ratio turns out to be 10 to 100, which means that there is sufficient noise margin.

 The stability of this Optic Biome Sensor (OBS) is ±0.1mV, having a measurement dynamic range of 5 orders of magnitude